Clear View

 (This poem first appeared in the author's third chapbook, “Illustrious for Brief Moments”, published in February of 2021.
 Click here for your own copy!)

-is a poet and freelance writer living in southwest Colorado.
+Renee Podunovich is a poet and freelance writer living in southwest Colorado.
 She has three chapbooks of poems:“Illustrious for Brief Moments” (Finishing Line Press, 2021), “Let the Scaffolding Collapse” (Finalist of the New Women’s Voices Chapbook Competition by Finishing Line Press, 2012) and “If There Is a Center No One Knows Where It Begins” (Art Juice Press, 2008).
 She is the 2019 Cantor Award winner for the best poem by a Coloradoan in the Fischer Prize awarded by the Telluride Literary Festival.
 Her poems were nominated for a Pushcart Prize in 2010 and 2011.
 Renee believes that poetry is a language that encourages us to transcend our constricted sense of self and connect to our essential nature within and the living intelligence of the world around us.
 Renee facilitates Well Writing: Wordcraft for Discovery, Wholeness & Connection workshops that are designed to use creative writing as a tool for centering, reflecting and for personal growth.
-Visit Renee's website here, and her blog here
+Visit Renee's website here, and her blog here.

 Comments